 Use a Pre-Calibrated or Battery Powered Spreader: For smaller, sloped, or areas with limited access, flip the switch on the more maneuverable pre-calibrated or battery-powered spreader models.

 Fertilize and Water: As an essential preparatory step, thoroughly water your lawn a day or two before applying fertilizer.
 After the grass dries, apply the fertilizer and lightly water the surface again.
 The second splash of water wipes the blades of grass clean and helps the nutrients absorb into the soil.
 Avoid applying fertilizer in harsh conditions before a rainstorm or during extremely dry spells.

-Grass Cycling: Grass cycling uses the cut shreds of dry grass to renourish the lawn with nitrogen and promote growth and plant health.
+Grass Cycling: Grass cycling uses the cut shreds of dry grass to re-nourish the lawn with nitrogen and promotes growth and plant health.
 Use a mulching blade or specific mower that cuts the grass into smaller decomposable pieces, for the best results.

 Soil Aeration: If you plan to aerate your lawn, assure you follow the process by applying fertilizer.
 The holes created during the aeration process provide great access for the fertilizer, air, and water to enter a deeper, near the plant’s root.